 To be eligible for MDCP services, an individual must meet Disability and medical necessity criteria, as well as other program requirements determined by HHSC or its designee.
-A determination of medical necessity must be based on information collected as part of the SAI and MDCP module and made by HHSC or its designee.
-A determination of medical necessity is valid for 120 days from the date of the determination.
+A determination of medical necessity must be based on information collected as part of the SAI and MDCP module and authorized through HHSC or its designee.